 Using ‘Millennials’ as a segment of its own can be an easy solution because a lot of brands are used to marketing to particular age groups, or have collected age data on their customers, but this is ignoring lots of other factors that determine consumers’ purchasing behaviour.

-Our top recommendations for implementing a segmentation would be for brands to consider:
+Our top six recommendations for implementing a segmentation would be for brands to consider:

-> Which neighbouring categories are taking share that your category could be winning?
+- Which neighboring categories are taking share that your category could be winning?

 This approach would help to tease out the differences within the Millennials group, and brands may well find that looking at this age group in greater detail will enable them to target their consumers more successfully.

 OVER TO YOU.Would you like to talk to one of our experts to discuss how we could help you?
 Please give us a call on

 02 8097 0200 or sent an email to firstname.lastname@example.org.